Updated: April 2020

 Links to the Planning Portal

 You are free to link to any of the Planning Portal pages from your website.
+We kindly request that you ensure you direct your users to our domain, www.planningportal.co.uk, not our previous URL with the domain suffix gov.uk.

-You can also view a guidance note on linking to the Planning Portal (created for Local Planning Authorities) which contains advice and a list of many of our useful URLs.
+You can also view a guidance note on linking to the Planning Portal (created for Local Authorities) which contains advice and a list of many of our useful URLs.

 If you require assistance or help in determining the best link to use, please contact email@example.com.